-• Do use a spelling checker!
-(Obvious, but ...)

-- Strive for a clear language, appropriate in style for a technical document: - Prof. David Brailsford's do's and dont's: /cs/documents/teaching/G51SCI/grammar.pdf (on UNIX servers). - Recommended: Lyn Dupré.
+- Do use a spelling checker!
+(Obvious, but . . .) - Strive for a clear language, appropriate in style for a technical document: - Prof. David Brailsford's do's and dont's: linked from the G52GRP web page. - Recommended: Lyn Dupré.
 BUGS in Writing: A Guide to Debugging Your Prose.
 Addison Wesley, 1998. - Swap sections among the group members for proof reading.